This section of the Application Guide covers:

 Applying on paper

 If there are exceptional circumstances that mean it is very difficult for you to apply online, please contact Graduate Admissions by letter or by email with full details.
+We strongly recommend contacting us at least 20 working days before the application deadline to ensure an appropriate solution can be found.

 Address: Graduate Admissions, University of Oxford, Wellington Square, Oxford, OX1 2JD, UK